-SAMPLING RESULTS FOR COLIFORM BACTERIA

-Microbiological Contaminants Sample Date Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (in a month) Zero Zero 5% of monthly samples are total coliform positive 0 Naturally present in the environment Fecal Coliform or E.coli (state Total Coliform rule) 2020 (in the year) Zero Zero A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E.coli positive Human and animal fecal waste E. coli (federal Revised Total Coliform Rule) (in the year) Zero Zero routine and repeat samples are total coliform -positive and either is E.coli -positive or system fails to take repeat samples following E.coli -positive routine sample or system fails to analyze total coliform-positive sample for E.coli 0 Human and animal fecal waste
+SAMPLING RESULTS FOR THE DETECTION of COLIFORM BACTERIA Microbiological Contaminants Sample Date Highest No. of Detections No. of months in violation MCL MCLG Typical source of Bacteria Total Coliform Bacteria 2022 (in a month) 1 N/A 0 Naturally present in the environment E. coli 2022 (in the year) 1 (a) 0 Human and animal fecal waste

+(a)Routine and repeat samples are total coliform-positive and either E. coli-positive or system fails to take repeat samples following E. coli-positive or system fails to analyze total coliform-positive repeat sample for E.coli.
-SAMPLING RESULTS FOR LEAD AND COPPER

-Lead and Copp Sample Date No. samples collected 90 th percentile level detected N. sites exceeding AL No. of schools requesting lead sampling AL PHG Typical source of contaminant Lead (ppb 2019 31 ND Zero Zero 15 0.2 Internal corrosion of household water plumbing systems; erosion of natural deposits Copp (ppm 1 /1119 31 0.2 Zero N/A 1.3 0.3 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives
+SAMPLING SAMPLING RESULTS FOR LEAD AND COPPER Lead and Copper Sample Date No. samples collected 90 th percentile level detected No. sites exceeding AL AL PHG Typical source of contaminant Lead (ppb) 2022 31 ND Zero 15 0.2 Internal corrosion of household water plumbing systems; erosion of natural deposits Copper (ppm) 2022 31 0.3 Zero 1.3 0.3 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives